 IVC Filters (inferior vena cava filter), are commonly used in patients at risk for, or with a history of, venous thromboembolism (EVT), which is the formation of a blood clot in the vein.
 An IVC filter is a small, spider-like, cone-shaped wire device that is implanted in the inferior vena cava (a large vein that carries deoxygenated blood from the lower body into the heart) just below the kidneys.

 As of this time, there have been no large group settlements involving the IVC filters.
 Litigation likes this takes many years to resolve, with teams of lawyers spending millions of dollars trying to determine exactly what occurred, and how it could have been prevented.
 However, our attorneys are committed to investigating and pursuing claims against all manufacturers of defective IVC filter products.
-Contact us today to see if you may be entitled to compensation.
-(800) 229 - 7704.
+Contact us today to see if you may be entitled to compensation at (800) 229 - 7704.

 Page last reviewed and updated: November 21, 2019